yhk1038/yhk1038.github.io/_posts/2018-05-13-cs231n-backpropagation-and-neural-networks.md

 ## Neural networks Summary
 - We arrange neurons into fully-connected layers
-- The abstraction of a layer has the nice property that is allows us to use efficient vectorized code(ex. matrix multiplies)
+- The abstraction of a layer has the nice property that is allows us to use efficient vectorized code(ex. matrix multiplies) (check)
 - Neural networks are not really neural
 - Next time : Convolutional Neural Networks